-i.
-A link or links to this Procedure and the applicable Relevant Policy or Policies; ii.
+- i.
+A link or links to this Procedure and the applicable Relevant Policy or Policies; - ii.
 The specific section of the known Relevant Policy allegedly violated.
-If new information comes out during the investigation indicates violations not included in the initial Notice, Respondent may be notified verbally.
+If new information comes out during the investigation indicating violations not included in the initial Notice, the Respondent may be notified verbally of the new alleged violations. - iii.

-iii.
 The date and location of the alleged incident.
-To the best of the Coordinator's knowledge;

-iv.
-Applicable interim measures, such as no-contact directive.
-Supplemental interim measures may be applied after Notice;

-v.
-Notice of possible separation from the College, if applicable.

-vi.
-Respondent's option, if they do not wish to dispute the facts, to resolve through "Early Resolution."
-And or to refrain from participating and resulting in resolution based on available information.
+To the best of the Coordinator's knowledge; - iv.
+Applicable interim measures, such as no-contact directives. - v.
+Notice of possible separation from the College, if applicable. - vi.
+Respondent's option, if they do not wish to dispute the facts, to resolve through "Early Resolution." or to refrain from participating and resulting in a resolution based on available information.